How much does a Environmental Health Safety Manager make?

 How to earn more as a Environmental Health Safety Manager?

-- Advanced Education: Pursue a master’s degree in occupational safety or a related field.
+- Advanced Education: Pursue a master’s degree in occupational health, environmental science, or a related field to increase your knowledge and earning potential.